The Oppo Find X6 Pro could boast 120x zoom but there's a catch

-(Pocket-lint) - Oppo's next big flagship release is likely to be the Find X6 Pro and a new report claims that it will offer a 120x zoom, but there's a catch.
+Oppo's next big flagship release is likely to be the Find X6 Pro and a new report claims that it will offer a 120x zoom, but there's a catch.

 Expectations are already high that Oppo will bring not just one or two 50-megapixel cameras to the Find X6 Pro, but three.
 Now, Weibo leaker Digital Chat Station claims that one of those cameras will be capable of a 120x zoom thanks to a periscope lens.
 But as exciting as that sounds, it's important to note one thing - that'll be the digital zoom.